The Emergence of the Hexagonal Lattice in Two-Dimensional Wigner Fragments

 To obtain the lowest-energy configuration of the electrons at low electronic density, one could solve the time-independent Schr\"odinger equation with the Hamiltonian given in Eq.~\eqref{Ham}.
 From the wave function corresponding to the lowest energy eigenvalue, the positions where the electrons localise can be obtained.
 However, such a calculation is numerically feasible only for very few electrons.
 Therefore, we have to find a numerically more efficient approach that can capture the electron localisation at low density.
 We make use of two properties of the uniform electron gas in the low-density limit.
 In this limit 1) the electrons behave as a single particle, since fixing the position of one electron uniquely determines the positions of all the others~\cite{Malet_2013,Mendl_2014}; 2) the spin configuration of the wave function becomes irrelevant, i.e., all spin configurations become degenerate.
 As a consequence, at very low density, we can focus on the high-spin state, which has the maximum value for the spin projection $|S_z|$.
 The advantage of this spin state is that it can be described with a single Slater determinant by fixing the position of a single electron.
 A Schr\"odinger equation for which the solution is a single Slater determinant can be solved with the Hartree-Fock method.
-More precisely we will use the restricted open-shell Hartree-Fock (ROHF) approach.
+This means that the contributions from interactions beyond those included in the Hartree-Fock method become negligible in the low-density limit for the high-spin state.
+Therefore, in the following we will use the restricted open-shell Hartree-Fock (ROHF) approach.